adamtorres/importing-tutorial/readme.md

     print("RUNNING!")
 ```

 Having just those two lines will have Python print "RUNNING!" when running the command show earlier.
 The reason for the `if` block is so someone importing this file will not get the "RUNNING!" output.
-In a more fleshed out example, the block would prevent a server from starting up when all that was wanted was an import.
+In the more fleshed out example included, the block prevents a server from starting up when all that was wanted was an import.
+The `__name__` special variable which generally tells the name of the current container.
+For the script that directly executed, the value seems to be `__main__`.
+For a script imported, the value will likely be the name of the script minus extension.

 A good place to start when you want to extend the functionality of something is the source code for that something.
 To do so, we will use the "go to declaration" feature that is in most IDEs.
 To do so, add the import line at the top of the file.